Courageous Conversations Workshops 2018

 To enrol, or request further information, please email firstname.lastname@example.org

 NB.
-Enrolment will be confirmed once I have talked with you about your learning goals and assessed if this group is suitable for you.
+Enrolment will be confirmed once I have talked with you about your learning goals and assessed if this course is the right course for you.

 (For alternative dates, please submit your expression of interest via the Contact page – thank you.)